Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Results

-The runtime analysis reveals important differences between quantum and classical solvers, Table~\ref{tab:runtime_comparison} (Appendix~\ref{app:tables}).
-Gurobi consistently outperforms QAHS for smaller problem sizes ($n \leq 4000$), often completing in less than half the time.
-However, for larger instances, runtimes converge due to a fixed wall-clock limit aligned with QAHS runtime.\footnote{Additional experiments with a 600-second Gurobi time limit confirmed that this did not affect solution quality, indicating that the QAHS runtime was already sufficient.} The QAHS solver exhibits highly predictable timing behavior, with runtime increasing almost linearly with problem size, i.e., the number of subproblems generated during decomposition~\cite{Raymond2023}, from just 3 seconds at $n=0$ to approximately 117 seconds at $n=10{,}000$.
-This predictability makes QAHS attractive for near real-time deployment, where consistent latencies are often more valuable than guaranteed optimality.
+The runtime analysis reveals important differences between quantum and classical solvers, see Table~\ref{tab:runtime_comparison} (Appendix~\ref{app:tables}).
+Gurobi consistently outperforms QAHS for smaller problem sizes ($n \leq 4{,}000$), often completing in less than half the time.
+However, for larger instances, runtimes converge due to a fixed wall-clock limit aligned with QAHS runtime.
+To evaluate the impact of the imposed runtime limit on the classical solver, we analyzed the optimality gap reported by Gurobi across all experiments.
+Out of 2,536 runs, 1,200 instances (47.3\%) reached proven optimality (gap = 0), while 2,475 instances (97.6\%) had an optimality gap below 1\%.
+Only 61 instances (2.4\%) exhibited a gap greater than 1\%.
+These results indicate that the solver typically reaches near-optimal solutions within the imposed runtime budget. \footnote{Additional experiments with a 600-second Gurobi runtime limit confirmed that the proposed limit did not affect solution quality, indicating that the QAHS runtime was already sufficient.} Nonetheless, unlike classical MILP solvers such as Gurobi, whose worst-case runtime grows exponentially with problem size (e.g., due to branch-and-bound search, $O(2^n)$)~\cite{Johnson1990}, QAHS maintains more stable empirical scaling by distributing workloads into independent subproblems~\cite{Raymond2023}.
+As a result, the QAHS solver exhibits highly predictable timing behavior, with runtime increasing almost linearly with problem size, i.e., the number of subproblems generated during decomposition, from just 3 seconds at $n=100$ to approximately 117 seconds at $n=10{,}000$.
 Importantly, QPU access time (the actual time spent on the QPU) remains negligible (below 0.1 seconds across all sizes), confirming that the bottleneck lies in orchestration, problem embedding, and postprocessing.
 These overheads include the programming cycle, thermal stabilization, and communication with classical controllers.
-Even small problems incur similar initialization costs, which explains the nearly fixed baseline runtime\cite{dwave-timing}.
+Even small problems incur similar initialization costs, which explains the nearly fixed baseline runtime \cite{dwave-timing}.

-Regarding the model preparation time, which is executed locally, Gurobi’s translation of QUBO to MILP is relatively lightweight, whereas QAHS requires converting the QUBO into a Binary Quadratic Model (BQM).
-This step introduces additional object construction and normalization overhead and can take up to twice as long as Gurobi MILP-preparation.
+Regarding the model preparation time, which is executed locally, Gurobi's translation of QUBO to MILP is relatively lightweight, whereas QAHS requires converting the QUBO into a Binary Quadratic Model (BQM).
+This step introduces additional object-construction and normalization overhead and can take up to twice as long as Gurobi's MILP preparation on our hardware.
+While faster local machines would reduce both times proportionally, part of this gap is intrinsic to the current QUBO–BQM pipeline and could be narrowed in future versions of the D-Wave's hybrid stack through more efficient preprocessing\cite{dwave-hybrid}.